hoodiecrow/ConsTcl/README.md

 __read-unquoted-expr__

-`read-unquoted-expr` parses input, producing an expression and returning it wrapped in `unquote`, or in `unquote-splicing` if an @-sign is present in the input stream.
+When a comma is found in the input stream, `parse-unquoted-expr` is activated.
+If it reads an at-sign (@) it selects the symbol `unquote-splicing`, otherwise it selects the symbol `unquote`.
+Then it reads an entire expression and returns it wrapped in the selected symbol.
+Both of these expressions are only suppposed to occur inside a quasiquoted expression.

 <table border=1><thead><tr><th colspan=2 align="left">read-unquoted-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>an expr. wr. in the unquote/-splicing symbol or end of file</td></tr></table>